r-tmap/tmap/README.md

 Installation
 ------------

-`tmap` is available on [CRAN](http://cran.r-project.org/package=tmap) (the latest version is 1.11-1, published on 2017-11-24).
+`tmap` is available on [CRAN](http://cran.r-project.org/package=tmap) (the latest version is 1.11-2, published on 2018-04-10).
+Version 2.0 will be published soon (see below).
 Installation is straightforward:

 ```r
 install.packages("tmap")